zaynebmellouli/GrooveGalaxy/REPORT.md

    - **Technology Justification**:

 3. **Database Machine**:
-   - **Description**: This machine is dedicated to storing and managing data such as user information, song metadata, purchase history, and encrypted audio files.
+   - **Description**: This machine is dedicated to storing and managing data.
+In our database schema, we created one table for users that collect different informations about the user.
+Two tables will be designed for the songs: media and media_content.
+First will contain the title, format, artists and the genre.
+The media content will store the lyrics and the path_file.
-   - **Technology Justification**:
+   - **Technology Justification**:PostgreSQL is selected as the RDBMS for its open-source nature, reliability, and extensibility.

 4. **Gateway/Router Machine (e.g., VM2)**:
    - **Description**: This machine acts as a gateway or router, managing the traffic between the internet and the internal network.
 It also enforces firewall rules and monitors for unauthorized access.